 9. The right to withdraw consent

-We may contact you by phone, email, postal mail or through our mobile application.
-If you prefer a particular contact means over another please just let us know.
+Selina may contact you by phone, email, post or through our mobile application.
+If you prefer a particular contact over another please just let us know.

 Where we make any significant changes to this privacy notice, we will contact you to ensure that you are aware of the changes.
 We may also make minor updates to this privacy notice without notifying you but will ensure that the updated version is available online.